Like all hunters, a good detective needs ability, luck, patience — and the knack of thinking like prey in order to get under its skin.

 For DCI Alan Woodcock, hunting criminals was like other hunting and called for the same skills - only with no close season.

 Was Cocky Cottrell murdered among the whinns and brambles of Sutton-le-Vale, or was it suicide?
 Was the very definite murder of a village blackmailer local revenge — or a prelude to an attempt on the life of the American presidential candidate?

 For that matter, was the candidate ever the real target?

 I grew up in Kent countryside among apple and pear orchards, a long lush water meadow below a garden and allotments, a slow river full of tench and roach between me and hop gardens on the other side.
 When I decided to write about crime then, I set it in authentic countryside, not Tudorbethan near-suburb.

-DCI Woodcock, a northerner, even looks like a hill farmer, whenever possible in breeks and shooting gilet with moleskin shoulder patch — a man who can merge into his background — and a hunter.
+DCI Woodcock is a northerner who even looks like a hill farmer in breeks and shooting gilet with a moleskin patch on one shoulder.
+A man who can merge into his background.
+A hunter.